W427697/Discord-/docs/08-configure/frameworks-feature-support.md

 ---
-title: 'Feature support for frameworks'
+title: Feature support for frameworks
+navOrder: 2
+navGroup:
+  title: Integration
+  order: 4
 ---

 Storybook integrates with many popular frontend frameworks.
 We do our best to keep feature parity amongst frameworks, but it’s tricky for our modest team to support every framework.